aiidateam/aiida-common-workflows/docs/source/index.rst

 .. note::

-    The inputs determined by the protocols can be modified by expert users before submission!
+    The inputs determined by the protocols are set on the builder and therefore can be modified before submission.
-    In fact, the ``builder`` allows direct access to the inputs of the ``RelaxWorkChain``.
-    These inputs are code dependent and their modificaton requires knowledge of the underline qunatum engine implementation of the base common workflow.
+    These inputs are code dependent and their modification requires knowledge of the underlying quantum engine implementation of the base common workflow.